History of UWC National Committee Bangladesh

 In Bangladesh, the UWC movement officially began back in 2007 and since then hundreds of children from different backgrounds, ethnicity, race, gender, and culture have had the privilege to be a part of this movement of building a sustainable future for all.
 Every year UWC Bangladesh National Committee selects students for placement in different UWC Colleges.
 The children go through a rigorous selection process and finally get selected by our prestigious members of our National Committee.

-The current President of the UWC Bangladesh National Committee is, Mr. Raquib Mohammad Fakhrul (Rocky).
+The current President of the UWC Bangladesh National Committee is, Mr. Raquib Md Fakhrul.
 Here is his message: